Creature feature: The agile gray squirrel

 Eastern gray squirrels are named for their geographic range as well as their physical appearance.
 They live primarily in the eastern United States and Canada, although their range does extend just west of the Mississippi River, according to the University of Michigan's Animal Diversity Web.
 Their fur is almost entirely gray or grayish-brown except for white fur on their underbellies, around their eyes and the tips of the backs of their ears.

-The word squirrel itself is Greek in origin, derived from the word "skiouros," according to Merriam-Webster.
+The word squirrel itself is Greek in origin, having been derived from the word "skiouros," according to Merriam-Webster.
 In Greek, "skia" means "shadow" and "oura" means tail.
 The term squirrel was spelled in a variety of ways for many years, but the common spelling we use today has been the accepted spelling since the 17th century.

 Eastern gray squirrels are medium-sized squirrels, typically between 17 inches and 18 inches long and weighing about 1 1/4 pounds, according to Wildlife Illinois.
 Their fur is almost entirely gray or grayish brown, except for white or buff colored fur on their underbellies and around their eyes.
 While eastern gray squirrels are typically gray, all-white and all-black squirrels also occur because of genetic abnormalities.